 In what ways is the group portrait Heintz presents usefully understood as “the Left”?

 “The Left” acquired its name because of the seating arrangement in the French Assemblé Nationale of 1789.
 The name has since designated a political space developed and inhabited by historically-contingent social movements, organizations, and political figures.
 In this sense, “the Left” names a space that is consistent in its isomorphic relation to the right, but which has otherwise transformed many times and can even disappear.
 But any name renders what is named transcendent and thereby naturalizes it.
-In the case of “the Left” the effects of naming are reinforced because the term maps onto basic subjective spatial orientation (left/right, front/back, up/down).2 At the level of its name, the Left is a historical phenomenon that appears a fact of nature, as if where there is a right there must always be a left.
-That the Left can appear as a “fact of nature” has the curious effect of rendering its history amenable to erasure or forgetting.
+In the case of “the Left” the effects of naming are reinforced because the term maps onto basic subjective spatial orientation (left/right, front/back, up/down).

 For example, as evident in Heintz’s book and elsewhere, people have lost the sense that a future is possible that might be something more than and different from the present with details rearranged.
 The idea of revolution expressed this possibility.
 In previous times, the idea of revolution leaned on Marx’s stadial theory of history, according to which feudalism gave way to capitalism that would in turn give way to socialism via the revolutionary action of the proletariat.
 But the question of how to understand this future in relation to the present was amenable to multiple answers.
 People attracted to a more dialectical materialism imagined a socialist future as the result of an abrupt, radical break with the present, and lived in the state of permanent anticipation characteristic of what Walter Benjamin famously called “messianic time.”
 Those inclined toward historical materialism saw pre-figurations of the future as emergent features of the conflictual institution of the present.
 During the 1950s, the Paris-based revolutionary group Socialisme ou Barbarie [SouB] hewed to the second option.
 They considered shop-floor conflicts in advanced industry (automobile manufacturing) to be fundamentally important not just because of the historical role attributed to the proletariat in Marx but also, and more importantly here, because such conflicts involved the most advanced expression of capitalist rationality (Fordist automation of production).
 In this context, workers continually struggled to maintain personal and professional autonomy and a degree of control over the organization of their work.
 SouB saw the collective forms workers adopted in the course of these conflicts as pointing beyond the present, as pre-figurations of a “content” of a direct-democratic socialism.
-It was the role of theory to describe conflicts (over hierarchy, organization, and the nature of skill) and to draw out their political implications.6 As the group moved away from its Marxist underpinnings and the working class lost its centrality in their shared vision of revolutionary praxis from 1960, SouB attributed similar importance to a wider range of social conflicts that included those of anti-colonial struggles, those of women and young people, as well as those triggered by transformations in media organization (the Belgian general strike of 1961, for example).7 I dwell on the above to point to a type of analysis of the conflictual institution of the present with an eye toward pre-figurations of a different future society that originated within Marxist historical materialism but did not depend on it, and which functioned quite well independently.
-It is useful to think about, not least because it looks to critical sociology for ways to imagine a different future and does not rely on the illuminated vision of a theorist, novelist, or mystic.
+It was the role of theory to describe conflicts (over hierarchy, organization, and the nature of skill) and to draw out their political implications.

 In Heintz’s interviews, there is almost no such attending to social conflicts.
 Most of Heintz’s respondents view social problems as matters of service delivery to be expanded or adjusted in a future that is an optimized present.
 The main exception to this view of social problems is militarized situations because, in them, other considerations take precedence (ex-Yugoslavia in the early 1990s, for example).
 Characterizing questions of inclusivity that extend to basic human and political rights for women or LGBTQ people as matters of service delivery should not be taken as minimizing their importance: even under neoliberalism, service delivery is basic to the legitimation of contemporary states, and there is no service more basic to that legitimation than the provision of a sense of justice.
 But the focus on service-provision comes with an implicit assumption that all social problems are resolvable by way of adjustments to the current order of things, which is not at all obvious and seems to follow from the collapse of a sense that an alternate future is possible.

 The revolutionary tradition was the practical association of the Left and a future different from the present.
 From around 1919 in Europe, the revolutionary Left was not dominant politically but was nonetheless basic to the identity of the field: all parties and smaller left organizations jockeyed for position relative to each other using language shaped by the revolutionary tradition.
 But all that is over now and there is no going back.
-As Yassin al-Haj Saleh put it in the interview included in this collection, we need “international movements with new ways of thinking, imagining, communicating and acting.”8 The revolutionary project must be rethought and remade.9 The possibility of a future different from the present is basic to hope and hope is basic to political action.
+As Yassin al-Haj Saleh put it in the interview included in this collection, we need “international movements with new ways of thinking, imagining, communicating and acting.”

 Meanwhile, realities continuously unfold and problems surface and mutate within them that affect vast populations, human and otherwise.
 People on the left struggle to respond critically to those problems using the conceptual tools at hand, and to organize pragmatically in order to effect meaningful change.
 This is largely what one sees through Heintz’s collection.
 But that does not obviate the need to rethink fundamentally the bases for radical political action: only matters of situation and degree separate critique and problem-solving within the existing order from putting the existing order itself into question.
 The problem of how to rethink the conceptual basis for radical politics only unfolds at the margins of the book.